Feature

 The manager

-The former PSV striker was replaced in the hotseat by former Netherlands midfielder Peter Bosz, who notably represented Waalwijk and Feyenoord during his playing days.
-His first major managerial achievement came when he guided Heracles into the Eredivise in 2005, and led Ajax to the 2016 Europa League final in his one season in Amsterdam.
+Peter Bosz replaced Ruud van Nistelrooy in the PSV hotseat in the summer of 2023, who notably represented Waalwijk and Feyenoord during his playing days.
+His first major managerial achievement came when he guided Heracles into the Eredivise in 2005, and he led Ajax to the 2016 Europa League final in his one season in Amsterdam.

 He opted to move to Borussia Dortmund after that, but was sacked after six months.
 He then pitched up at Bayer Leverkusen where he nurtured a young Kai Havertz and guided them into the Champions League in 2019.
-His most recent post was an 18-month stint at Lyon.
+After an 18-month stint at Lyon, he returned to Dutch football and clinched the first championship of his career in his debut campaign at the Philips Stadion.

 The squad